reruo321/CPP-Self-Study/CS/CPP/Algorithm/Tree/README.md

 1. Binary Search Tree
 2. Every node is elther red or black.
 3. All NIL nodes are considered black.
-4. Red nodes do not have any red child.
+4. All red nodes do not have any red child.